canonical/ubuntu-cloud-docs/public-images/public-images-how-to/run-an-ova-using-virtualbox.rst

-Before attempting to run the appliance however, you'll need to generate and attach an ISO image containing configuration data for cloud-init. cloud-init uses that data to initialise the instance during initial boot.
+Before attempting to run the appliance however, you'll need to generate and attach an ISO image containing configuration data for cloud-init. cloud-init uses that data to initialize the instance during initial boot.
 This step is needed since we are using a cloud image instead of a standard desktop image.
 To learn more about creating and using a local cloud-init datasource, refer to :ref:`use-local-cloud-init-ds`.